Keyondunker/Vector-Nest-Provider/README_Become_a_Provider.md

 First, create files that contain details for each Offer you plan to register.
 You have two options for these detail files:

 - Create a plain text or Markdown file with human-readable Offer details.
 This approach does not allow parameterization of Offers.
 Also these details won't be visible in the CLI.
 However this approach is often good enough for a number of use cases like API access.
 - Create a JSON file following the schema below.
-This approach makes Offer details visible and filterable in the CLI and the web marketplace while also allowing parameterization of resource creation.
+This approach makes Offer details visible and filterable in the CLI and the Marketplace while also allowing parameterization of resource creation.

 ##### 3.1 Creating the Offer details file